21 Analysis of Kinetics Data from a PFR

 Assessment

 The uncertainty in the kinetics parameters is unacceptable.
 Some of the parameters in equation (2) may be kinetically insignificant or coupled.
+Examining the parameter estimates, it appears that in the denominator only the terms containing \(P_B\) and \(P_Y\) are significant.
 It is recommended to repeat the analysis using the rate expression shown in equation (15).

 \[ r = \frac{k^\prime P_{A}P_{B}}{K_B^\prime P _B + P_Y}\left( 1 - \frac{P_YP_Z}{K_1P_AP_B} \right) \tag{15} \]